 Emission factors for brake wear

 The TSP emission factors for brake wear particles are given in Table 3–6, together with the range and a quality code for the emission factor.
+Like tyre wear, not all brake wear becomes airborne.
+A differentiation of emission factors among different segments of passenger cars has been performed based on recent literature.

 Table 3-6 TSP emission factors for source category 1.A.3.b.vi, road vehicle brake wear